Last Updated on November 4, 2021 by DMEditor

 - Better times sheets and work tracking tools built-in

 - Easier to track “billable hours”

-- Unlimited free “collaborator” users (vendors, clients, etc..)
+- Unlimited free “collaborator” users (unlimited projects, unlimited tasks for vendors, clients, etc..)

 - More external enterprise level integrations